Lasermax/AfterWorkInsightsIntoData/README.md

 As I work on these projects in my spare time, it may take a while to publish the analyses after downloading and exploring the data.

 While I use Python and R for my analyses, the reports are provided as PDF files for easy viewing.

+Projects analyzing the puncutality of a European rail company and analyses of publicly available data from a German airline are in the pipeline.